Skip to main content

 GeminiPlugin: This plugin wraps the Gemini acceleration solution, that ZeRO with chunk-based memory management.

-TorchDDPPlugin: This plugin wraps the DDP acceleration solution, it implements data parallelism at the module level which can run across multiple machines.
+TorchDDPPlugin: This plugin wraps the DDP acceleration solution of Pytorch.
+It implements data parallel at the module level which can run across multiple machines.

 LowLevelZeroPlugin: This plugin wraps the 1/2 stage of Zero Redundancy Optimizer.
 Stage 1 : Shards optimizer states across data parallel workers/GPUs.
 Stage 2 : Shards optimizer states + gradients across data parallel workers/GPUs.